 Mobile is king—and it’s an undeniable form of business communication technology.
 Whether employees are commuting to work, at an in-person conference, or on-the-go, strong mobile apps bring the office to your people, wherever they are.

 With mobile intranet software, employees can ping team members, access company data and receive important notifications.
 This connectivity empowers you to establish better internal communication throughout your entire organization.
 As an added bonus, if you establish a bring-your-own-device program, employees can use their personal devices at work and be just as efficient.
 The real benefit here is that employees enjoy using their own devices — and the company benefits by having easy reach to employees at all times.

 6. Cloud-based apps.

+By storing company data in the cloud, your organization can access anything, anywhere.
 Cloud-based services and apps are also accessible on mobile devices — making it highly convenient when collaborating on projects and communicating with your team.
 With real-time editing capabilities and other advanced sharing options, many businesses are opting for cloud intranet software due to its flexibility.